DIY Tree Stump Side Table

 We’ve been wanting a new side table in our living room, and so we decided to take on a DIY tree stump side table!
 We’ve done this project before, and it’s one that we absolutely love – I’m sharing all of the details today!

 Every once in a while we do a project that we love so much it just has to be repeated.
 Today’s project is one of them.
 Way back when we were first working on Jackson’s nursery, we made a DIY tree stump table to use as a side table in his room.
-It’s served us well over the years and is still going strong in his room today.
+It’s served us well over the years.
+In fact, it is still going strong in his room today!

-So, of course, when we were debating what to do with the rest of the wood left over from Corey’s wood rescue mission, I immediately requested another tree stump side table – and this time, we wanted it to be a bit larger so it can be a bit more versatile.
+So, of course, when we were debating what to do with the rest of the wood left over from Corey’s wood rescue mission, I immediately requested another tree stump side table.
+This time, we wanted it to be a bit larger so it can be a bit more versatile.

-This is such a simple project that really just takes a lot of patience and elbow grease (and a fair amount of luck with tracking down the perfect tree stump, I guess!).
+This is such a simple project that really just takes a lot of patience and elbow grease.
+Oh, and a fair amount of luck with tracking down the perfect tree stump, I guess!
 Here’s how we got it done:

 Materials Needed: